underscoreio/underscoreio/src/html/_posts/2015-06-04-more-on-sealed.md

 colors: List[Color] = List(Red, Green, Blue)
 ~~~

-Thanks to Julian Truffaut and Channing Walton for pointing this out to me.
+Thanks to Julien Truffaut and Channing Walton for pointing this out to me.

 ## Why You Want to Use Final